EladBergman/GooglePlay/README.md

 ## Steps Of Our Project
 1. Uploading the dataset and examing its rows and columns.
-2. Cleaning and processing the data in our dataset- including the sub pahses below:
+2. Cleaning and processing the data in our dataset- including the sub pahses below:\n
-  A. we removed non-english apps ,null values and redundant chars.
+  A. we removed non-english apps ,null values and redundant chars.\n
-  B. We processed some columns to present their values as one-scale-unit.
+  B. We processed some columns to present their values as one-scale-unit.\n
-  C. we chose columns for analysis and converted their types to numeric or categorial.
+  C. we chose columns for analysis and converted their types to numeric or categorial.\n
 3. Analysis of the relevant data & dealing with ourliers.
 4. Creating liniar regression and Random forest models to predict the number of installs for each app.